philc/book-notes/engineering/mythical man month - fred brooks.md

 * "Setting of external specifications is not more creative work than designing of implementation."
   * The implementer can set key qualities like the cost-performance ratio.
 * He describes the architect as the one who carefully designs the "what", to be handed off to an implementer who figures the "how".
-Like a PM + dev lead.
+(Like a PM + dev lead.)
 * "I observe that the external provision of an architecture enhances, not cramps, the creative style of an implementing group.
 They focus at once on the part of the problem no one has addressed, and inventions begin to flow."
-* Argues that we should not compromise the system architecture by delegating some of its design to the implementers, nor should we care if those people have to sit idle while the architecture completes.
-Similar to designing a building.`"
+* Fred argues that we should not compromise the system architecture by delegating some of its design to the implementers, nor should we care if those people have to sit idle while the architecture completes.
+Similar to designing a building.
 * "A widespread horizontal division of labor has been sharply reduced by a vertical division of labor."
 * So: design as much as you can with a single mind, support them, and repeat this for each module